wp-plugins/enhanced-bibliplug/readme.txt

 = Will my data be deleted during upgrade? =

 Deactivating or upgrade the plugin will not delete your bibliographical data.

+= What is the sort order for references in shortcode display?

+Starting in version 1.3, references are sorted by first author's last name, first author's first name, publish year, and type.

 == Screenshots ==